strawberryfield/breakfast/postmortem/postmortem.md

 In any case, not anytime soon:
 I am working on other non-interactive fiction projects that I would like to complete.

+#### Source code

+The original plan was to release the source code, including the scripts to handle the release, but it is not as tidy as I would have liked.
+It would need refactoring, but I don't have time for that at the moment.